oruga-ui/oruga/packages/docs/components/Datepicker.md

                 },
                 {
                     class: "tableHeadCellClass",
-                    description: "Class of the root element",
+                    description: "Class of the cell inside the table header",
                     action: (cmp) => {
                         cmp.data.tableClass = 'datepicker__table'
                         this.openDatePicker();